Update Python detection

 developers to be able to unset a cache variable (or just regenerate a

-#1 Updated by Eric Irrgang about 2 months ago
+#1 Updated by Eric Irrgang over 1 year ago

 One transitional point to consider: The hinting for FindPythonInterp and FindPython3 is changing.
 Though PYTHON_EXECUTABLE was never documented as a hint to FindPythonInterp, it is common to use.
 We could explicitly discourage its use, document an alternative GMX variable, avoid the issue, or embrace and document the new style of hinting, which prefers the naming of a python installation root rather than an executable location.
 Of those, I think it is a bad idea to have a GROMACS-specific way of hinting a well-known CMake facility.
 I think we should probably just use pybind's detection in the near term.
 However, pybind's detection might evolve out of synch with what GROMACS wants to expose to its users, in which case back-porting the CMake 3.12+ detection would seem preferable.

-#2 Updated by Eric Irrgang 9 days ago
+#2 Updated by Eric Irrgang over 1 year ago

 - Status changed from New to In Progress